Financial Key Figures

 Net sales growth, % Change in net sales growth for the period.
 Shows whether the Company’s business is expanding or contracting.

-EBIT margin, MSEK Operating profit/loss (EBIT) as a percentage of net sales.
-Shows operating profit/loss in relation to net sales and is a measurement of the profitability in the Company’s operational business.
+EBIT margin, MSEK EBIT as a percentage of net sales.
+Shows operating profit in relation to net sales and is a measurement of the profitability in the company’s operational business.

 Adjusted EBIT, MSEK EBIT excluding amortization and impairment losses on acquisition-related intangible asset and items affecting comparability.
 Shows results of the Company’s operational business excluding amortization that arises as a result of accounting treatment of purchase price allocations in conjunction with acquisitions and items that affect comparison with other periods.

-Adjusted EBITDA margin, % EBIT margin adjusted for amortization and impairment losses on acquisition-related intangible assets and items affecting comparability.
-Shows EBIT margin excluding amortization that arises as a result of accounting treatment of purchase price allocations in conjunction with acquisitions and items that affect comparison with other periods.
+Adjusted EBIT margin, % EBIT margin adjusted for amortization and impairment losses on acquisition-related intangible assets and items affecting comparability.
+Shows EBIT margin excluding amortization that arises as a result of accounting treatment of purchase price allocations in conjunction with acquisitions and items that affect comparision with other periods.

 EBITDA, MSEK EBIT excluding depreciation/amortization and impairment of assets.
 Shows the ability of the Company’s operations to generate resources for investment and payment to capital providers.